I was going to write more about The Last Jedi. A lot more. I was going to get into the plot points and offer various, in-depth critiques.

 I knew nothing about Rian Johnson before watching this movie.
 But now I know that The Last Jedi is the only kind of movie that he could have made.
 What I saw looked like the wrong person for the job.

 The Last Jedi felt like it was made by people that actively dislike Star Wars.

 Maybe that’s why Mr. Johnson got the job in the first place.
 This is what the movie has been getting the most praise for by the usual suspects, after all.
 Let’s clear away the old!
 Let’s burn it away and bring on the new!
 It’s progressive!
 It’s bold!
 It’s forward-thinking!

 This matters because pop culture is all we’ve got.
 High culture died a long time ago and its skin is being worn by those who still want to feel important.
 The same thing is being done to our few remaining cultural touchstones such as movies.
 If you want to do something shocking! and revelatory!, create your own thing.
 Don’t ruin something beloved that already exists.

-It will take a miracle for Episode IX to be able to salvage this wreckage, at least from cultural and storytelling perspectives.
-But in the end, it doesn’t matter, because it will make billions of dollars and Disney will be pumping out these movies until the eventual heat death of the universe.
+It will take a miracle for Episode IX to salvage this wreckage, at least from cultural and storytelling perspectives.
+Don’t hold your breath.
+But in the end, it won’t matter, because it will make billions of dollars and Disney will be pumping out these movies until the eventual heat death of the universe.